valasek/timesheet/server/documentation/documentation.md

 # Configuration

+Is accessible on Administration page:

+![Administration](./administration.png?raw=true "Administration")

 Below is default and commented `timesheet.yaml` configuration file shipped with a product.
-Selected variables can be changed on Administration page.

-![Administration](./administration.png?raw=true "Administration")

 ```
 ### Default configuration file